Persian Rice with Potato Tahdig is an Iranian dish with perfectly steamed saffron rice and crispy fried potatoes. This is my ultimate comfort food!

 - Bring a large pot of water to boil and add 1 tablespoon of salt.
 Stir to dissolve salt, then add rice and cook for about 5 minutes.
 Test the texture of the rice between your fingers.
 The grains should be soft on the edges but still firm in the middle - not fully cooked through.
 Drain and rinse with cool water to stop the cooking process.
 Drain rice completely and set aside.

 - Drain your potatoes and rinse any residual starch off.
 Shake off excess water, then pat dry with a towel or paper towel and set aside.

-- Heat the oil and 1 tbsp of butter in a non-stick pan over medium heat.
-When butter melts, add 1 tbsp of the saffron water (the water may sputter - be careful not to burn yourself!).
+- Heat the oil and 1 tablespoon of butter in a non-stick pan over medium heat.
+When butter melts, add 1 tablespoon of the saffron water (the water may sputter - be careful not to burn yourself!).

 - Poke shallow holes into the rice and push in pats of butter, then smooth the top of the rice again.

 - Place a clean kitchen towel or paper towel on top of the pan, cover with a lid, and wrap the excess towel around the lid.
 Be careful not to catch your towel on fire - especially if you are using a gas stove!